A Simple Elegant Baby Shower with tips for a delicious brunch, easy DIY baby shower decor, and fun activities.

 In this corner of the house I had two activities plus the favors.

 The first was a DIY Hoop Wreath Baby Guessing Game.

 Although most of the family knew who was who, there were some who were able to enjoy this little guessing game.

 The second mini activity was more of a helpful way to help the parents to be by addressing the thank you envelopes.

-And I had a bunch of fun making these little “Thanks for popping by” popcorn favors (tutorial coming soon) for guests to take before they left.
+And I had a bunch of fun making these little “Thanks for popping by” popcorn favors (click here for the tutorial and free printable) for guests to take before they left.

 To help the new parents stock up on diapers we included a diaper raffle at her baby shower.